rwtechwiki/rwtechwiki.github.io/Movement/tunnelturn.md

 If done in the downward direction in a vertical tunnel, slugcat will instead enter [[tunnelfreefall]].

 If done towards slugcats head, slugcat will instead perform a [[tunnelboost]].
-This is useful as slugcat travels faster when moving forwards through tunnels than backwards.
+This is useful as slugcat travels faster when moving forwards through tunnels than it does backwards.

 ## Performed from